The nastiest of nasties.

 I have been experimenting with a recipe I picked up from the very athletic, Grace Rockwell, from Zaonutrition.com.

-I changed one of the ingredients and added a couple others but the purpose remains the same…reduce inflammation to improve recovery time!
+I changed one of the ingredients and added a couple others but the purpose remains the same…modulate inflammation to improve recovery time!

-Typically, I will consume it after working out too quickly limit the spread of inflammation and there by help with recovery.
+Typically, I will consume it after working out to quickly help with recovery.
 It is relatively simple to make and has many potential variations to play around with.

 While I continue to play with variations on the recipe, here are the ingredients you will need for the base recipe: